September 19-23, 2022

 - Improve existing and potential stakeholder awareness of the OAA nutrition program to enhance the diversity of ideas, partnerships, and positive outcomes.

 The Nutrition and Aging Resource Center is operated by the Iowa Department on Aging via a cooperative agreement with ACL.
 The Resource Center was formerly operated by Meals on Wheels America from 2011 – 2020.
-You may see the Resource Center’s previous logo and branding on some older materials on the website.
-The branding reflects the authors at the time of publishing, and we regularly review our materials to ensure content is accurate and up-to-date.

 Read more about the guidelines for including resources on the Nutrition and Aging Resource Center website here.